-The long-awaited adaptation of Bridgerton is finally here!
-A candy-coloured adaptation of a beloved Regency romance series (with, thankfully, diverse casting) is just what we need to recover from 2020.
+Have you been watching Bridgerton?
+A candy-coloured adaptation of a beloved Regency romance series (with, thankfully, diverse casting) is just what we need in these times.
 If you weren’t familiar with Julia Quinn’s Bridgerton books before Shonda Rhimes’s production company adapted them, now is your chance to read all eight.
 And then, luckily for you, there are other Julia Quinn books to read.
 Here’s a guide to the Bridgerton books and a look at some of Quinn’s other novels.

 The Bridgerton Series